-"The nature of a DXpedition pileup mirrors the skill of the DXpedition operator" - OH2BH.
+"The pileup accurately mirrors the DXpedition operator who runs the show" - OH2BH.
 A carefully managed pileup will run with little disruption to the band and lots of fun for the DXers.
 Here are some suggestions that will help you make the most of the pileups.
 (Click the link for more information.)

 Where to begin transmitting?
 This can be a difficult question.
 Ideally, transmitting frequencies will have been selected and published ahead of time.
 Selecting the frequencies for an expedition requires great care, and that is a separate topic.

 Given a set of frequencies, and being ready to begin operation, the individual operator should begin operating as near to the pre-announced frequencies as possible.
 It is important that DXers be able to find him when beginning a session.
 If the selected frequency is occupied, it will be necessary to wait until it is clear or find another nearby frequency on which to begin.
 Beginning to transmit on an occupied frequency can lead to considerable grief, as DXers may not be able to hear the DXpedition and they will agitate to clear the frequency.
 Those using the frequency will not be happy, and may cause difficulty.
 This problem has been reduced through the use of Skimmers and the Reverse Beacon Network: If we call CQ on a different frequency, we will likely be spotted automatically, so everyone can find us quickly.